 In German literature, authors such as The Grimm Brothers and E.T.A.
 Hoffman with their dark tales and focus on the supernatural evoked the Romantic aesthetic.
 In England, Percy Bysshe Shelley, Samuel Taylor Coleridge, Mary Shelley and William Blake were well known Romantic authors.
 Edgar Allan Poe, Nathaniel Hawthorne and Washington Irving brought the Romantic tradition to American literature and the torch was then picked up by Emily Dickinson and Herman Melville.
 In addition to a focus on the supernatural and the occult there was a passion for the exotic and the heroic exemplified by the poetry and life of Lord Byron.

 The Romantic tradition and its emphasis on the sublime was also seen in works of the prevalent artists of that time.
 The paintings of Kaspar David Freidrich evoked a world where nature was mysterious and powerful which man could not control, only observe.
 The Hudson River School in the United States continued that tradition in landscape painting.
-In France, artists such as Theodore Gericault, with his masterpiece “The Raft of the Medusa” and his portraits of mental patients showed the harshness of Nature and man’s inability to control his fate.
-The ultimate Romantic artist was probably Francisco Goya with “The Third of May” and his Black Paintings particularly the horrific “Saturn Devouring his Children”
+In France, artists such as Theodore Gericault, with his masterpiece “The Raft of the Medusa” showed the harshness of Nature and man’s inability to control his fate.
+The ultimate Romantic artist was probably Francisco Goya with “The Third of May” and his Black Paintings, particularly the horrific “Saturn Devouring his Children”

 With the advent of the early Victorian Period, women’s fashions changed from the empire-waisted, décolleté, short puffed sleeved, softly draped dresses of the Late Georgian – Neo Classical Period to the lower-waisted, longer sleeved, fuller skirted dresses with a wide cut neckline.
 These new fashions were combined with new designs in jewelry.
 For formal dress women typically wore a velvet ribbon choker style with a brooch attached to the front and a lozenge or navette shaped bodice brooch set with gemstones.
 Bracelets also were worn singularly or in multiples on each wrist.
 With the waist again emphasized, chatelains were commonly worn.